What’s Story Bible?

-Story Bible gathers the core elements of your story in one place so that you and Sudowrite’s AI can reference them as you expand upon your work.
+Story Bible gathers the core elements of your story in one place so that you and Sudowrite’s AI can reference them as you develop your work.
 As a feature, it has two purposes:

 Each project on Sudowrite has its own Story Bible, and it can be toggled on or off depending on just how you like to work.